RenanDias96/laboratorios-cibersecurity/Laboratorios-e-Simulacoes/NMS/Splunk-Suricata/Mitigacoes-e-Respostas/soar-manual/README.md

 ---

-## 📦 Etapa 2 – Registro do Lookup no Splunk
+##  2 – Registro do Lookup no Splunk

 - Acesse: Settings > Lookups > Lookup table files > Add new